 Benefits of Double Hung Window:

-• A safer option for children compared to single-hung windows
+A safer option for children compared to single-hung styles

 Opening Type: Double-hung windows have two operational sashes, one on top and one on the bottom.

-Type of Basement It is For: Double-hung windows work best on above-ground basements.
+Type of Basement It is For: Double-hung designs work best on above-ground basements.

-Egress: These windows can be utilized for egress.
-Double-hung windows, in fact, are a frequent type of basement egress window.
+Egress: These types can be utilized for egress.
+Double-hung windows are frequently used for basement egress.

 Glass Block Window

 For people who value security and utmost privacy in their basements, glass block windows are a smart option.
-Nevertheless, if you choose these windows for your basement, you must be prepared to give up the outdoor view as well as the option to raise the window for air.
+Nevertheless, if you choose these for your basement, you must be prepared to give up the outdoor view as well as the option to open or raise the sash for air.

 Glass block windows are made of solid glass that cannot be viewed from the outside or inside.
-They are also far heavier than ordinary basement windows.
+They are also far heavier than ordinary styles.

 Benefits of Glass Block Window:

-Opening Type: Glass block windows are inoperable; they cannot be opened.
+Opening Type: Glass blocks are inoperable; they cannot be opened.

-Type of Basement It is For: Glass block windows are suitable for any type of basement.
+Type of Basement It is For: Glass blocks are suitable for any type of basement.

-Egress: These windows cannot be used as egress windows since they are permanently fixed.
+Egress: These windows cannot be used as an egress since they are permanently fixed.

 Tilt & Turn Window